The Good Shepherd

 To end this, I’ll read a little reflection that comes from the writing of St Augustine.
-Do you know St Augustine at the fall of the Roman Empire?
-At that time that he was alive, and he was a great theologian.
+Do you know St Augustine?
+That’s at the fall of the Roman Empire, at that time that he was alive, and he was a great theologian.
 And this is what he says about shepherds and about how important not only they are, but how important we are for each other:

 “My brothers and sisters, if you wish to have life, real life, do what the disciples at Emmaus did when they offered Him hospitality.”

 Do you remember, last week, the stranger walking with the two men from Emmaus.
 The stranger, they invite him into the inn because they were afraid he was going away and the darkness is coming, and their hearts were burning when he explained the scriptures to them, yet they did not know who he was.

 And then, when they were sitting there talking in the inn, he takes the bread and breaks it.
 And, right away, that was the great signal.
 The breaking of the bread meant the death of Jesus on the cross and they understood that he had (inaudible).

 It also meant that the stranger was not a stranger, but he was Jesus who was saying, “Take and eat, this is me, this is my body which is given up for you.”